lostfictions/catbot/README.md

 ## catbot

-a twitter and mastodon bot for node. tweets and toots very good friends.
+a ~~twitter and~~ mastodon bot for node. ~~tweets and~~ toots very good friends.

+> twitter support was removed in 2023 following twitter api changes which
+> resulted in the shutdown of most bots.

 ![some cats](https://i.imgur.com/bWQ7Y75.png)